 26th April 1986, Chernobyl, Soviet Union (present day Ukraine).

-In the early hours of the morning, Reactor number four exploded during an experiment, spewing radioactive waste into the atmosphere and the immediate environment.
+In the early hours of the morning, Chernobyl reactor number four exploded during an experiment, spewing radioactive waste into the atmosphere and the immediate environment.

 Abnormal radiation levels were detected at nuclear plant in Sweden, and monitoring stations in Scandinavia, suggesting there had been a serious accident at a nuclear facility in western USSR.
 Initially, the Soviet Union denied this, but admitted there was a problem two days after the accident.
 The environmental and health consequences have left a lasting impact on both Ukraine and Belarus, but could have been much worse.